domin568/MalDbg/README.md

 5. Automatic breakpoint at entrypoint.
 6. Colored output for cmd.exe.
 7. Next instruction and step in commands.
-8. Show actual breakpoints with their hit count
+8. Show actual breakpoints with their hit count.
+9. Delete breakpoints by index or by address.
+10. Showing map of virtual memory for current process.

 ## Visual presentation